Ashutosh741/nannyCrmAdminPanel/README.md

   2.  and remove from the customer to blank to whom aya was assigned

   3. day-night , ismein kya hai ki ,

+  4. when we, create customer code then, we are generating it from previous recrods, and if it is deleted then the, customer again keep hold of previous code 4.1 so you can do something to keep pointer and always assigned value next, so that it donn't repeat

+  5. ismein jab replace kr rhe hai toh, aya ke bhi side se update ho jana chahiye ki, banda assign hua hai from, to date and purpose and rate